Alexturner2000/Network-Engineering-Vault/03 - Work in progress/Cabling Common Practice.md

 Coming in from multiple sides of the rack saves a significant amount of space and make for adding new gear more easy.

 Patch panels directly above and below the switch are freaking amazing.
-However, life is not always
+However, life is not always candies and rainbows...

 ![[09 - Misc/Images/Excalidraw/patchpannel.excalidraw]]\